-ETOR preserves Tor's original anonymity properties: the negative impact caused by the presence of multiple relays per hop is compensated by the greater number of relays that become usable in the network.
-In particular, we show that for a population of relays experiencing high churn, it is better for the sake of anonymity to include multiple volatile relays at each hop rather than ignoring them.
+SAFE preserves anonymity: the negative impact of multiple relays per hop is compensated by the greater number of relays available and usable in the network.
+More specifically, the number of relays per hop can be adjusted to maximize anonymity according to the desired circuit's availability probability.
+Especially, we show that for a relay set that features a lot of churns it is better in terms of anonymity to put multiple volatile relays per-hop than ignoring them.

-In summary, our contributions are as follows:
+Our contributions are as follows: